AHC Celebrates 50 years!

 Community-based federally qualified health centers now provide access to affordable, high-quality health care, where people are treated with respect and dignity regardless of income, education, insurance status, race/ethnicity, and immigration status.

 Since its founding in the early 1970s, the Alameda Health Consortium has grown as a regional association of eight community-based, private non-profit federally-qualified health centers (FQHCs).
-Together, the member health centers operate more than 95 clinic locations that serve more than 270,000 people in Alameda County.
+Together, the member health centers operate more than 105 clinic locations that serve more than 285,000 patients.

 Our member health centers formed Community Health Center Network in 1996 to participate more effectively in newly-launched state-managed care programs.
 The formation of CHCN was built upon over 20 years of collaboration in health policy and advocacy work through the Alameda Health Consortium.
 CHCN is committed to excellent, affordable care for underserved communities of the East Bay.
 As a non-profit Medi-Cal managed care organization, it provides business administrative support for community health centers to focus on what matters most–patients.